firogh/notes/net/net.md

 INET is implemented using the  BSD Socket interface as the means of communication with the user level.

 * Encapuslation
+tcp ip

+* package name in different layer
+An individual package of transmitted data is commonly called a frame on the link layer, L2; a packet on the network layer; a segment on the transport layer; and a message on the application layer.
 # socket
 * What is socket?
 A socket is one endpoint of a two-way communication link between two programs running on the network.